What is an eating disorder?

 Are certain personality traits more common in individuals with eating disorders?

-Women with eating disorders tend to be perfectionistic, eager to please others, sensitive to criticism, and self-doubting.
-They often have difficulty adapting to change and are future- oriented.
-A smaller group of patients with eating disorders have a more extroverted temperament and are often novelty-seeking and impulsive with difficulty maintaining stable relationships.
+Individuals who develop eating disorders, especially those with the restricting subtype of anorexia nervosa are often perfectionistic, eager to please others, sensitive to criticism, and self-doubting.
+They may have difficulty adapting to change and be routine bound.
+A smaller group of patients with eating disorders have a more extroverted temperament and are novelty-seeking and impulsive with difficulty maintaining stable relationships.
+There is no one personality associated with eating disorders, however.

 What forms of treatment are effective for anorexia nervosa?

-Treatment of anorexia nervosa involves behavioral monitoring and nutritional rehabilitation to normalize weight.
-Psychotherapy is aimed at correcting irrational preoccupations with weight and shape and preventing relapse.
+Treatment of anorexia nervosa involves nutritional rehabilitation to normalize weight and eating behavior.
+Psychotherapy is aimed at correcting irrational preoccupations with weight and shape, managing challenging emotions and anxieties and preventing relapse.
 Interventions include monitoring weight gain, prescribing an adequate diet, and admitting patients who fail to gain weight to a specialty inpatient or partial hospitalization program.
-Specialty programs combining close behavioral monitoring with psychological therapy are generally very effective in achieving weight gain in patients unable to gain weight in outpatient settings.
-The fear of fatness and body dissatisfaction characteristic of the disorder tend to extinguish gradually over several months if target weight is maintained, and 50-75% of patients eventually recover.
-No medications have been shown to facilitate weight gain.
-In the case of patients under 18 years of age, family therapy has been found to be more effective than individual therapy alone.
+Specialty programs combining close behavioral monitoring and meal support with psychological therapies are generally very effective in achieving weight gain in patients unable to gain weight in outpatient settings.
+The fear of fatness and body dissatisfaction characteristic of the disorder tend to extinguish gradually over several months once target weight and normal eating patterns are maintained, and 50-75% of patients eventually recover.
+No medications have been shown to significantly facilitate weight gain in patients with this disorder.
+In the case of patients under 18 years of age, family therapy aimed at helping parents support normal eating in their child has been found to be more effective than individual therapy alone.

 What forms of treatment are effective for bulimia nervosa?